 Drug Prosecutor's Office-The NAS provided a computer, printer, scanner, and fax machines, a photocopier, other office furniture, three digital cameras, and UPS for the use of the Deputy Drug Prosecutor.
 The equipment is located in the Avesa building in downtown Panama and in their Colon office.
 The equipment is used for maintaining files and building databases in support of prosecution of drug related/money laundering cases.
 The equipment is well kept and maintained and is being used for its intended purpose.

 Colon Free Zone Administration (CFZ)-Computer equipment was donated to the CFZ administration office in 1996.
 All computer equipment is being used and in good working condition at the administration office.
 CFZ officials were very helpful in enabling the inspection of the donated equipment.

 National Commission for Criminal Statistics Analysis (CONADEC)-The NAS provided CONADEC a server and several computers.
 It also provided Oracle software so that CONADEC would be compliant with the Oracle software used by other GOP entities.
-All equipment is well maintained and in excellent condition.
+The agency is charged with collecting criminal statistics.
+The equipment remains in fair condition.
 CONADEC has changed location.
 The expansion of this office will require more computer equipment.
-National statistics are being obtained more expeditiously enabling the public forces to operate more effectively.
+National statistics are being obtained more expeditiously, thus enabling the public forces to operate more effectively.

 Mutual Legal Assistance Treaty (MLAT) Office-The NAS has provided computers, printers, UPS and other word processing equipment.
 Most of the equipment donated was available and in good working condition.